 How APAP Machines Work

 APAP machines also work using the same concept as CPAP and BiPAP machines.
-This machine will check on your breathing throughout the night, and it will adjust the pressure based on your sleeping position and your needs at the time.
+This machine will check your breathing throughout the night and adjust the pressure based on your sleeping position and needs.

 Possible Problems with Your CPAP Machine